Maestro0794/four-card/README.md

-# Frontend Mentor - Product Preview Card Component Solution
+# Frontend Mentor - Four Card Feature Section Solution

-This is a solution to the [Product Preview Card Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Four Card Feature Section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK/hub).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects..

 ---